Hindered stokesian settling of discs and rods

-To obtain the hindered function $H(\phi)$ from $V$, we normalize by the stokes velocity $V_S$.
-We determined the stokes velocity from measurements of a single particle dropped in a container much larger than the particle size.
-A complication is that $V_S$ for an anisotropic particle depends on orientation.
-We measured $V_S$ for vertically oriented rods, but the hex and discs were too small to fix an initial orientation, and the data averages over initial orientations.
+To obtain the hindered function $H(\phi)$ from $U$, we normalize by the stokes velocity $U_S$.
+We determined the stokes velocity from measurements of individual particles dropped in a container much larger than the particle size.
+A complication is that $U_S$ for an anisotropic particle depends on orientation \cite{supp}.
+We measured $U_S$ for vertically oriented rods, but the flat particles were too small to fix an initial orientation, and the data averages over initial orientations.
 All the data are shown in Table~\ref{tab:table1}.

-Finite size effects arising from the wall are expected to be smaller for the sedimentation velocity $V$ itself, due to screening of the wall effect in the bulk.
-We confirm this expectation for a series of $\phi=0.04, A=0.15$ hex samples in containers with varying heights and widths as shown in the Supplemental Material\cite{supp}.

 In Fig.~\ref{fig:Fig_3}(a) we show the principal experimental results of this article.
-Rather than as a function of $\phi$, we plot the hindered settling function as a function of $a^*=a/L$, namely, the interparticle separation, $a$, normalized by the largest dimension $L$ of the particle i.e. the diameter of hex and discs, and length of rods (see Fig. \ref{fig:Fig_1}).
-The interparticle separation, $a$ is computed from the experimental volume fraction $\phi$ assuming a random spatial distribution of particles\cite{hertz1909gegenseitigen,chandrasekhar1943stochastic}.
-That is, $a^*=a/L=k \phi^{-1/3}$, where $k=0.447$ for spheres, and $k$ depends on aspect ratio $A$ for rods and discs as specified in the Supplemental Material\cite{supp}.
+Rather than as a function of $\phi$, we plot the hindered settling function as a function of $a^*=a/L$, namely, the mean interparticle separation, $a$, normalized by the largest dimension $L$ of the particle, i.e., the diameter of hex and discs, and length of rods (see Fig.~\ref{fig:Fig_1}).
+The interparticle separation, $a$ is computed from the experimental volume fraction $\phi$ assuming a random spatial distribution of particle centres: $a^*=a/L=k \phi^{-1/3}$, where $k$ depends on aspect ratio $A$ \cite{hertz1909gegenseitigen,chandrasekhar1943stochastic,vroege1992phase,eppenga1984monte,veerman1992phase} as specified in the Supplemental Material \cite{supp}.